laike9m/Cyberbrain/README.md

 ## VS Code

-Make sure you have **Node.js 12** enabled.
-There's no guarantee that other versions can work.
+Make sure you have **Node.js 12** and npm installed.
+There's no guarantee that other versions will work.

 On Mac, you can `brew install node@12 && brew link --force --overwrite node@12` and add `/usr/local/opt/node@12/bin` to your $PATH.